compsocialscience/summer-institute/2018/_pre_arrival.md

 ## Coding

-The majority of the coding work presented at the 2018 SICSS will employ R.  However, you are welcome to employ a language of your choice- such as Python, Julia, or other languages that are commonly used by computational social scientists.
-If you would like to work in R, we recommend that you complete the following courses within [DataCamp](https://www.datacamp.com), a website that teaches people how to code.
+The majority of the coding work presented at the 2018 SICSS will employ R.  However, you are welcome to employ a language of your choice, such as Python, Julia, or other languages that are commonly used by computational social scientists.
+If you would like to work in R, we recommend that you complete the following courses within [DataCamp](https://www.datacamp.com), a website with courses on many topics related to data science.
 Obviously, you only need to complete the classes with material that you would like to learn.

   - [https://www.datacamp.com/courses/free-introduction-to-r](https://www.datacamp.com/courses/free-introduction-to-r)
   - [https://www.datacamp.com/courses/intermediate-r](https://www.datacamp.com/courses/intermediate-r)